humanitec/about/docs/roadmap.md

 ### Single Sign-On (SSO)

-Many companies are using Single Sign-On (SSO) to centrally govern and control system and application access.
-Humanitec will start providing a SSO solution (most likely based on SAML) on an organizational level to support system admins in their work.
+Many companies use Single Sign-On (SSO) to centrally govern and control system and application access.
+Humanitec will integrate with SSO solutions, most likely starting with SAML.
+This will allow organizations manage access to Humanitec using their existing tools and systems.

 ### Team Performance Monitoring